lreis2415/PaRGO/README.md

 The CMD would print the usages of `mpiexec` if success.

+## 2.5 (Satisfied) OpenMP

+OpenMP is included in Visual Studio by default.

-## 2.5 (Optional) OpenMP and CUDA
+## 2.6 (Optional) CUDA

-Depending on specific computing platforms, PaRGO has dependency on OpenMP or CUDA.
+Depending on specific computing platforms, PaRGO has dependency on CUDA.

 # 3. Build

 After installation, you can download the PaRGO project from GitHub using `git clone` or just download the zip file.

-Enter the root folder of the PaRGO project, and build it from the command line in the following steps.
+Enter the root directory of the PaRGO project, and build it from the command line in the following steps.

-1. Create the folder
+1. Create the build directory

     ```shell
-    cd PaRGO
+    cd ..
     mkdir build
     cd build
     ```